 Schedule your appointment today.
 You deserve the beautiful smile you’ve always wanted!

 What happens if I don’t wear the retainer like I’m supposed to?

 The goal with cosmetic dental care today is retention for life.
 It isn’t to find a solution that has to be re-done in the future.
 With Invisalign, retention of all the work you and your dentist have done to give you a beautiful smile is the work of the retainer.
-If you don’t use retainers as instructed, the teeth can shift back into their pre-Invisalign position, erasing all the time and money you spent.
+If you don’t use retainers after Invisalign as instructed, the teeth can shift back into their pre-treatment position, erasing all the time and money you spent.